Inside the world of adult LEGO hobbyists

 Beckett has been an adult LEGO hobbyist for 10 years.
 When standing, his shoulders hunch upward and his head sinks forward, misrepresenting his stature by about two inches.
 He wears a plain navy polo, cargo shorts and New Balance sneakers.
 Beckett grew up playing with LEGO bricks, though like many others, his interest in the toy faded during his adolescence.
 When he bought his first house in 2007, his parents dropped off some boxes of his childhood belongings — among them, a number of old LEGO sets.
 Beckett began to rebuild the sets, picking up where his younger self left off two decades earlier.

 It soon became Beckett’s predominant hobby.
 He estimates his LEGO collection at around a quarter of a million bricks, a stockpile filling his basement.
-Formerly a reporter with Wisconsin Public Radio, Beckett now works in public relations.
+Formerly a reporter with Wisconsin Radio Network, Beckett now works in public relations.
 He tends to keep his interest in LEGO outside of his professional life, though not for fear of criticism.

 “I stopped caring a long time ago what people think of my hobbies,” says Beckett.
 “I could be sitting on the couch for seven or eight hours every Sunday watching football and drinking, but how’s that any worse than choosing to spend my evenings going downstairs and coming up with new designs?”

-Note: Editor's note: This article incorrectly stated that Andrew Beckett is a former reporter for Wisconsin Public Radio.
-He was a reporter for the Wisconsin Radio Network.